cvghivebrain/HiveView/README.md

 * Alpha Microsystems BMP - no samples
 * Amapi 2D - no samples
 * Amiga IFF - most images load but some don't
-* Amiga INFO icon - doesn't work with NewIcons or GlowIcons formats
 * Amstrad CPC - no samples
 * Apollo HDRU - no samples
 * ArcInfo - no samples